2022 NCAA Baseball Arch: Men's College World Championship results, schedule

-Here’s the 2022 NCAA DI baseball bracket along with schedule, results, and TV network information for the route to the Men’s College World Championships in Omaha.
+Here’s the 2022 NCAA DI baseball bracket along with schedule, results, and TV network information for the super regional ahead of the Men’s College World Championships in Omaha.

 2022 NCAA DI baseball field with 64 arcs